holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             // Agent info dump with the agent,
-            // space, signed timestamp and expiry of last self-announced info, printed in a pretty way.
+            // space, signed timestamp and expiry of last self-announced info, printed in a pretty way. struct AgentInfoDump {
-            // [WP-TODO this could have way more information about it] struct AgentInfoDump {
                 kitsune_agent: KitsuneAgent,
                 kitsune_space: KitsuneSpace,